Skin Type: Dry Skin

 Banner Image

-Does your skin feel dry and rough, is it uncomfortable and maybe even flaky?
-Then you probably have dry skin.
+If your skin feels dry and rough, uncomfortable, and maybe even flaky, you probably have dry skin.

-Dry skin usually appears somewhat dull or dull and tends to redden.
-Do you apply make-up and then discover a lot of small scales that are additionally emphasized by the make-up?
+Dry skin usually appears somewhat dull or matte and is prone to redness.
+Do you apply makeup and then discover numerous small flakes that are further emphasized by the makeup?
 This is also a sign of dry skin.
-Dry skin is particularly sensitive to external environmental influences such as wind, heat or cold because the natural protective barrier is missing.
-Especially in winter, the skin condition can worsen due to cold and dry heating air.
-But even in summer, heat and UV radiation can easily put a strain on dry skin.
-Redness, inflammation or irritation are more common.
+Dry skin is particularly sensitive to external environmental influences such as wind, heat, or cold because the skin's natural protective barrier is missing.
+Especially in winter, the skin's condition can worsen due to cold and dry air from heating.
+But even in summer, heat and UV radiation can easily stress dry skin.
+Redness, inflammation, or irritation are more common.

-Important to understand: There is a difference between dry and dehydrated, i.e. dehydrated skin.
-This is because dry skin lacks extra sebum, while dehydrated skin lacks moisture, i.e. water.
-While dry skin tends to be genetic, dehydration is a skin condition.
-This can affect any skin type and is often caused by external influences.
-Dehydration occurs when the skin cannot retain moisture properly and the water from the top layer of skin evaporates.
+It's important to understand: There's a difference between dry and dehydrated, or dehydrated, skin.
+This difference is that dry skin lacks extra sebum, while dehydrated skin lacks moisture, or water.
+While dry skin is more likely to be genetic, dehydration is a skin condition.
+It can affect any skin type and is often caused by external influences.
+Dehydration occurs when the skin cannot retain moisture properly, and the water above the top layer of skin evaporates.

 The so-called transepidermal water loss is then too high.
-This can happen, for example, in baths that are too hot, dry heating air or UV radiation.
+This can occur, for example, in excessively hot baths, dry air from heating systems, or UV radiation.

-So how do you know what's missing in your skin?
-Is your skin tense and flaky, although you notice an oily film on your forehead and nose, for example?
-Then this indicates that your skin type is not dry but combination skin and the dry skin feeling is more likely to be caused by dehydration of your skin.
+So how do you know what's wrong with your skin?
+Does your skin feel tight and flaky, even though you notice an oily film on your forehead and nose, for example?
+Then that suggests your skin type isn't dry, but rather combination, and the dry feeling is more likely caused by dehydration.

-Like most skin types, dry skin is mostly genetic.
-If you tend to have dry skin, this condition will probably accompany you for the rest of your life.
-But there are also external factors that promote dry skin.
+Dry skin, like most skin types, is largely genetic.
+If you're prone to dry skin, this condition will likely accompany you throughout your life.
+However, there are also external factors that contribute to dry skin.

-Dry skin produces less sebum, i.e. natural skin fat, than other skin types.
-The important protective film on the skin "crumbles", harmful environmental influences such as cold or UV rays can damage the skin more easily.
-This also makes it more difficult for the skin to produce and store sufficient moisture.
+Dry skin produces less sebum, or natural skin oil, than other skin types.
+The skin's important protective film "crumbles," making it more susceptible to harmful environmental influences such as cold or UV rays.
+This also makes it harder for the skin to produce and retain sufficient moisture.

-Dehydration, an unbalanced diet, hormone fluctuations or stress can also cause the skin to become drier.
-As the skin naturally produces fewer oils and retains moisture as it ages, skin tends to become drier with age.
+Dehydration, an unbalanced diet, hormonal fluctuations, or stress can also cause skin to become drier.
+Since the skin naturally produces less oil and retains less moisture during the aging process, skin tends to become drier with age.

-To compensate for the water loss, give your skin back a large portion of moisture, e.g. B. with hyaluronic acid.
-This penetrates deep into the skin and replenishes the moisture balance there.
-At the same time, it helps the skin to retain moisture for a long time.
+To compensate for water loss, give your skin a generous dose of moisture, for example, with hyaluronic acid.
+This penetrates deep into the skin and replenishes its moisture levels.
+It also helps the skin retain moisture for a longer period.

 Integrate valuable oils

-Since your skin does not produce enough sebum itself, you should integrate valuable oils into your routine.
-These protect your skin barrier and thus keep the moisture in the skin.
-An oil-based skincare product is also a great base for your make-up.
-This lies supple on the skin instead of emphasizing dead skin cells or wrinkles caused by dryness.
-Natural oils such as almond, amaranth or argan oil are suitable.
+Since your skin doesn't produce enough sebum on its own, you should incorporate valuable oils into your routine.
+These protect your skin barrier and thus retain moisture.
+An oil-based moisturizer also makes a great base for your makeup.
+This will sit smoothly on the skin instead of accentuating dead skin cells or dryness-related wrinkles.
+Natural oils such as almond, amaranth, or argan oil are suitable.

 Use mild products

-Avoid harsh soaps or alcohol-based cleansers as they unbalance your skin barrier and strip too much oil and moisture from your skin.
-Mild, pH-neutral cleansing products are more suitable.
+Avoid harsh soaps or alcohol-based cleansers, as they disrupt your skin's barrier and strip your skin of excess oil and moisture.
+Mild, pH-neutral cleansers are more suitable.